parflow/parflow/docs/user_manual/source/files.rst

 output capability is implemented.
 Input functionality will be added in later version.
 Currently user has option of printing 3-D time varying pressure or saturation or both in a single NetCDF file containing multiple time steps.
-User should configure ParFlow(pfsimulatior part) "- -with-netcdf" option and link the appropriate NetCDF4 library.
+User should configure ParFlow(pfsimulatior part) ``--with-netcdf`` option and link the appropriate NetCDF4 library.
 Naming convention of output files is analogues to binary file names.
 Following options are available for NetCDF4 output along with various performance tuning options.
 User is advised to explore NetCDF4 chunking and ROMIO